sheenest/Data-Analysis-of-Racial-and-Demographic-Trends-of-High-School-Education-in-California-United-States/README.md

       * Sill Enrolled (Rate)
    *  Filters:
       * Academic Year: 2021-2022
-      * Reporting Category: TA (meaning total)
+      * Reporting Category: TA (Refers to total)
       * Count Name: Inyo, Mono, Nevada, Plumas, San Francisco
-2. Create a stacked column chart from the pivot table with X-axis as the County name and 3 series for thee Regular HS Diploma Graduation rate, Dropout and Still Enrolled Rates.
+2. Create a stacked column chart from the pivot table with X-axis as the County name and 3 series for the Regular HS Diploma Graduation rate, Dropout and Still Enrolled Rates.

 ![Question 5](/images/Question5.png)

-**Answer:**
+_Pivot Table and Stacked Column chart of Graduation rate, Dropout Rate, and Proportion of Students that are still enrolled after senior year._

 ![Graduation, Still Enrolled and Dropout Rates of Counties in 2022](/images/Graduation,_Still_Enrolled_and_Dropout_Rates_of_Counties_in_2022.png)
+_Graduation rate, Dropout Rate, and Proportion of Students that are still enrolled after senior year of Top 5 Counties in 2022_
 From the chart, it can be seen that Mono has the Highest Proportion of Students were still enrolled after their Senior Year, and also the lowest Gradaution Rate in 2022.

 <h1>Data Visualization</h1>